CoderMohitSinha/KBS-Project/README.md

-# Analysis of air quality
+# Impact of air quality on respiratory disease
-### Raihan Nayeem, Saad Khan, Narendra Pahuja, Akshay Popli, and Gopal Sharma.
+# Team members :Raihan Nayeem, Saad Khan, Narendra Pahuja, Akshay Popli, and Gopal Sharma.

 #### 1. Research question:  what is the group trying to learn or question to answer?
-Who is interested (audience)?

-We are trying to learn how learn about the air quality across United states based on the historical date and determine the factors affecting it.
+This analysis is about the air quality across United states based on the historical date and it will determine various factors affecting it.
 This analysis can provide insight on which areas are affected most by air pollution and such analysis can help Environmental Protection Agency to take appropriate action to control the pollution.
-We are also trying to combine the analysis with respiratory disease data set to find how air pollution can have effect on respiratory diseases.
+Since air pollution is a major reason for some of respiratory diseases.
+We are  trying to combine the air quality analysis with respiratory disease data set to find how air pollution can have an effect on respiratory diseases.

+## Target Audience:
 Our target audience is Environmental Protection Agency and anyone who wants to learn about effects of Air Pollution towards health.

 #### 2. Domain and Data: